Giskard-AI/giskard/docs/community/contribution_guidelines/dev-environment.md

 ## Pre-commit hooks installation
 Pre-commit hooks ensure that the basic code quality checks are performed before the code is committed.
 Pre-commit has already been installed as a dev dependency using `pdm`.

-The current pre-commit cool configuration is defined in `.pre-commit-config.yaml`.
+The current pre-commit hook configuration is defined in `.pre-commit-config.yaml`.

 To install it run: